 NewsDesk – This is an area where we cover breaking news in the advanced manufacturing sector, such as mergers and acquisitions, high-level personnel changes, awards and anniversaries and other interesting news items.
 To be considered, send a standard press release to firstname.lastname@example.org.

-Industry Yearbooks are authoritative products delve into manufacturing in the Aerospace & Defense, Motorized Vehicles, Energy and Medical industries.
+Industry Yearbooks are authoritative products delve into manufacturing in the Aerospace & Defense, Motorized Vehicles and Energy industries.
 The yearbooks reach specific manufacturing professionals in those key critical parts-making sectors.

 The Industry Yearbooks feature five distinct kinds of articles: